slowernews/wisdom-tldr/README.md

 > *'The things we fear the most have already happened to us.'*

-Excuses are a manifestation of fear.<br>
+Excuses are a manifestation of fear.
+None of them is acceptable.
-There are no acceptable ones.
 End.

 > *'You cannot use your personality type as an excuse.'*